 (S. XVII) Admiral Francisco Aldrete Maldonado, an old colonial house with a stone facade that shows the nobiliary shields, has beautiful cofferdams.
 The Archaeological Museum of the National University of San Antonio de Abad exhibits archaeological pieces of the Inca culture and objects and furniture of the colonial era.
 Located on Calle del Almirante No. 103.

 A beautiful colonial house that the legend says belonged to the brothers Pizarro, Spanish conquerors of Peru.
 On its cover, it has four busts and a shield.
 It is currently a hotel.
 Located in the street San Agustín N ° 400.

 Within the historic center, it does also recommended to visit the colonial mansions of the Marquises of San Juan de Buenavista and Rocafuerte, the house of the Counts of Cabrera, house Concha, the place of the Counts of Peralta, the area of the Marquis of Picoaga, the site of the Marquis of Valleumbroso.

-They did erect in honor of one of the greatest Incas of the Tahuantinsuyo, statesman and the great conqueror.
+They were erected in honor of one of the greatest Incas of the Tahuantinsuyo, a statesman and a great conqueror.